Italian Food Etiquette – Rules You Need to Know!

 - Ammazzacaffe (Grappa or Amaro)

 Even McDonald’s in Italy serves cappuccino for breakfast.
 In Italy, forget eggs and bacon or sausages for breakfast, except possibly in a hotel that caters to American or English tastes.
 Cappuccino and brioche are two of the few ‘legal’ options.
 Maybe a yogurt.
 Probably having tea is already pushing it too far…

 - No butter should be served to spread on your bread (I think it takes away from lunch anyway – I do not serve it when I cook).

 - What about dipping bread in oil?
 There’s no harm with this in the course of a meal, but the bread-oil routine is not used as an appetizer.
 It has a tendency to fill you up and diminish your enjoyment of the meal.

 - No bread should be eaten together with pasta.
-This is a major no-no. At home here in the US, we make fresh bread when guests come… and you know hot bread is very attractive… after learning that this is what Barbarians would do, I resolved to serve bread only after pasta is gone from the table.
-Bread is only allowed near a pasta dish to do a good old fashioned “scarpetta,” that is, to wipe the sauce off the plate and enjoy every last bit of it.
+This is a major no-no. At home here in the US, we make fresh bread when guests come.
+You know, hot bread is very attractive, but after learning that this is what Barbarians would do, I resolved to serve bread only after pasta is gone from the table.
+Bread is only allowed near a pasta dish to do a good old-fashioned “scarpetta,” that is, to wipe the sauce off the plate and enjoy every last bit of it.

 - Fish-based pastas: traditionally, grated cheese is not added to fish-based meals.
 These rules have eroded somewhat, but you may still get a strange look if you ask for it.